michaelstrefeler/PowerShell-AccessEnum/README.md

+# AccesEnum PowerShell

-This is a PowerShell script used to compare folder's permissions with it's subfolders' permissions.
+> A PowerShell script used to compare folder's permissions with it's subfolders' permissions.

+## Usage

 To run the script open the CMD to the folder that the script is in and type: start powershell -command "& '.\PowerShell AccessEnum 2.0.ps1' -path <Your Path Here> -depth <Number of subfolders you want to go through>